Marie Louise Burgess-Ware

-Marie Louise Burgess-Ware was an author of African American Literature, primarily on biracial people in both nonfiction and fiction contexts.
+Marie Louise Burgess-Ware was an author of African-American literature, primarily on biracial people in both nonfiction and fiction.

 Life and career

 Little is known about Marie Louise Burgess-Ware.
 She achieved further success in her writing career after appearing in Colored Magazine in 1903 with her fictional story "Bernice, The Octoroon".

 Known works

 Nursing writings

 Found in the Women's Era writings of 1894, Burgess-Ware contributed several pieces of work on nursing including: